Elleined/angular-notes/README.md

 - To communicate with external services.
 - Basically all the stuff for your application to meet business requirements.

-## Services availability and registration
-- Service registration Of course you need to imoprt it first in ts file for you to use the service.
-- Services visibility depoends on where you import it Maybe Globally in app.component.ts or exclusively one of your components.
 ## How to create a service
 ```
 ng g s <service-name>